Skip to main content

 Who lives here: Predominantly BYU students, both undergraduate and graduate, plus some young married couples drawn by affordability and campus proximity.

-Housing: BYU-approved housing is a major factor.
-Shared rooms in approved housing start around $450/month with utilities.
-Private rooms run $650 to $950.
-Non-approved one-bedrooms sit at $900 to $1,100.
+Housing: BYU-contracted housing is a major factor.
+Shared rooms in contracted complexes generally run $499 to $559 with utilities (community-market shared rooms range roughly $325 to $650).
+Private rooms run $570 to $869.
+Non-contracted one-bedrooms sit at roughly $900 to $1,300.
 Contracts often follow the academic calendar rather than 12-month leases.
 Start your search 3–4 months before the semester begins.

 Walk Score: Moderate to high near campus.
 Students within a few blocks can walk to classes, the library, and nearby eateries.